cortexrd/Knack-Toolkit-Library/README.md

 ## No time to read all this now - How about a quick tryout?

-If you want to try/use the basic, default setup version of the KTL, all you need to do is copy the **5 lines** of code from this file [**KTL_Loader.js**](https://github.com/cortexrd/Knack-Toolkit-Library/blob/master/KTL_Loader.js) at the **top** of the Javascript pane of the Builder.
+If you want to try/use the basic default setup version of the KTL, all you need to do is copy the **5 lines** of code from this file [**KTL_Loader.js**](https://github.com/cortexrd/Knack-Toolkit-Library/blob/master/KTL_Loader.js) at the **top** of the Javascript pane of the Builder.
 See the next section for the list of basic features.

 If you already have your own code, it will not conflict with the KTL.
 Just leave it after those added lines.